opus-training/task-list-interview/README.md

 - Core functionality over perfect polish
 - Demonstrating senior-level thinking
 - Showing your problem-solving approach

+## Using AI
+You are allowed and encouraged to use AI to complete this task.
+We love AI and use it to do a significant chunk of coding at Opus.
+Please include specific details on how you used AI to complete this task in your SOLUTION.md file.
+We are curious to know which tools you use, and which models performed better than others.

 ## Questions?
 Reach out to Jeff!